Patharkandi Assembly constituency

-Patharkandi Assembly constituency is one of the 126 state legislative assembly constituencies in Assam state in North Eastern India.
-It is also one of the 8 state legislative assembly constituencies included in the Karimganj Lok Sabha constituency.
+Patharkandi State assembly constituency is one of the 126 state legislative assembly constituencies in Assam, India.
+It is one of the six assembly segments that constitute the Karimganj Lok Sabha constituency.
+Since 2016, it has been represented by Krishnendu Paul of the Bharatiya Janata Party.

+Established in 1951, the constituency was redrawn during the 2023 delimitation exercise.
+It is now an all-rural constituency comprising several rural areas of the Sribhumi district.